How To Sound Less Like a Tourist in Portuguese Restaurants

 How to Request Outdoor Seating

-The sun is out, and sitting on an esplanada (terrace) is a national pastime here.
+When the sun is out, sitting on an esplanada (terrace) is a national pastime here.
 There’s no way you’re eating inside.

 Here’s the magic phrase: